Joseph James DeAngelo: 1981

 On February 6, 28-year-old Manuela Witthuhn was raped and murdered in her Irvine home.
 Although Witthuhn's body had signs of being tied before she was bludgeoned, no murder weapon or ligatures were found.
 At the time of the attack, her husband David was in the hospital due to an illness, leaving her alone.
 Manuela's murder haunted David thereafter, in part because the killer continued to stalk him and called the house several times after the murder, and also because police and neighbors suspected him as Manuela's killer.
 This suspicion heightened when David married a sympathetic co-worker named Rhonda not long after the murder.
 David became an alcoholic, and his second marriage ended after nearly a decade when Rhonda Witthuhn divorced him.
 Years later he was exonerated by DNA testing.
 He died in 2008.

 On July 27, 35-year-old Cheri Domingo and 27-year-old Gregory Sanchez became the Original Night Stalker's tenth and eleventh murder victims.
 Both were attacked in Domingo's residence on Toltec Way in Goleta (several blocks south of Robert Offerman's condominium), where Domingo was living temporarily; it was owned by a relative and up for sale.
 The offender entered the house through a small bathroom window.

-Some believe that Sanchez may have realized he was dealing with the man responsible for the Offerman–Manning murders and tried to tackle the killer rather than be tied up.
+Sanchez was shot and bludgeoned.
+Some believe that he may have realized he was dealing with the man responsible for the Offerman–Manning murders and tried to tackle the killer rather than be tied up.
 Again, no neighbors responded to the gunshot.
 Sanchez's head was covered with clothes pulled from the closet.
-Domingo was raped and bludgeoned; bruises on her wrists and ankles indicated that she had been tied, although the restraints were missing.
+Domingo was raped and bludgeoned, and died of head injuries; bruises on her wrists and ankles indicated that she had been tied, although the restraints were missing.
 A piece of shipping twine was found near the bed, and fibers from an unknown source were scattered over her body.
-Authorities believed that the attacker may have worked as a painter or in a similar job at the Calle Real Shopping Centre.
+Authorities believed at the time that the attacker may have worked as a painter or in a similar job at the Calle Real Shopping Centre.

+Since only one further murder—the target being a lone woman and not a couple—has been attributed to DeAngelo, Paul Holes later speculated that the experience of fighting with Sanchez, a "significantly larger male", may have frightened DeAngelo and deterred him from committing more murders.

 1986

-On May 4, 18-year-old Janelle Lisa Cruz was found dead after she was raped and bludgeoned in her Irvine home.
+On May 5, 18-year-old Janelle Lisa Cruz was found dead after she was raped and bludgeoned in her Irvine home.
 Her family was on vacation in Mexico at the time of the attack.
 The house was for sale and her body was discovered by a realtor who stopped by to show the house to a prospective buyer.
 Janelle's body was found on her bed, beaten beyond recognition, with her teeth found in both her hair and lungs.
 A pipe wrench, reported missing by Cruz's stepfather, was thought to be the murder weapon.